-Full disclosure: I am an alumni mentor for Cohort 6 starting in February 2021 and will be again for Cohort 7 in September 2021.
+Full disclosure: I was an alumni mentor for Cohort 6 starting in February 2021 and will be again for Cohort 7 in September 2021.

 Putting yourself out there in the way that Write Of Passage demands is not at all easy, because it’s not just about writing, it’s about becoming someone who writes online.
 There are traps and emotional hurdles all over the place.
 Fundamentally, I think the world needs more people who are able to think and act independently.
 Write Of Passage is a transformative experience that is helping to make that happen.

 This essay is about 4000 words long (c.
 15 minutes to read).
 If you’re a current student and in a rush, here are some high level pieces of advice.

 Charlie Bleeker, lead alumni mentor for Write Of Passage Cohort 6, has written a great list of do’s and don’ts — read them!

 I took Cohort 2 of Write Of Passage in August 2019, shortly after taking Building A Second Brain, that other well-known online course.
 Over the five weeks of the course I was winding down at one job and getting started at a new one, so I had some spare intellectual bandwidth, energy and time to devote to it.